 All above limits are reviewed on annual basis, and same credit approval procedure as new request.

-Appendix H – Credit
+Appendix H – Credit Classification

 Appendix I – Credit Rating Methodology

-Head Office takes responsibility of developing, updating and maintaining of the corporate internal rating methodology and relevant systems, which provide the rating results for both Chinese and European Corporate Clients and Real Estate Asset-Back Finance.
+Head Office takes responsibility of developing, updating and maintaining of the corporate internal rating methodology and relevant systems, which provide the rating results for both Chinese and International Corporate Clients and Real Estate Asset-Back Finance.

 In line with HO existing policies, there is no internal rating model available for Financial Institutions, Sovereign and Project Finance.